"The Peters Brothers Interview Stryper: Whose Side Are They On?" Review

-Fortunately, there were fair and balanced faith leaders like The Peters Brothers out there to help God-fearin' families decide if Stryper was indeed rockin' for the Rock, or if they were undercover agents of Satan, out to corrupt America's youth.
+Fortunately, there were fair and balanced faith leaders like The Peters Brothers out there to help God-fearin' families decide if Stryper was indeed rockin' for the Rock, or if they were wolves in sheep's clothing, out to corrupt America's youth.

 [sarcasm mode off]

 ...all of this brings us to today's review of a particularly delightful obscurity from my ancient cassette stash, The Peters Brothers Interview Stryper: Whose Side Are They On? released in 1987 by "Truth About Rock Ministries."

 I received The Peters Brothers Interview Stryper many years ago as a "free gift" with an order from a Christian-music mail order company.
 It's an unintentionally hilarious ministry cassette released in 1987, in which the Peters Brothers - a pair of preachers known for their anti-rock 'n' roll stance - investigate the Yellow & Black Attack boys to find out if they were clean living altar boys, or undercover agents of Satan on a mission to lure Christian youth into a lifestyle of spandex and Aqua-Net.

 It may be hard to believe in this day and age, but yes,Virginia, there was actually a time when church leaders and parents thought that a safe-as-milk band like Stryper represented a legitimate threat to their children's immortal souls!

 So Who Were the Peters Brothers, Anyway?